flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 folder: mydoc
 ---

 FlashR is the main programming interface of FlashMatrix.
 By utilizing the powerful matrix computation in FlashMatrix, FlashR extends the R programming framework for large-scale data analysis.
-It executes R code in parallel automatically and utilizes disks to scale R to large datasets.
+It executes R code in parallel automatically and utilizes SSDs (solid-state drives), a type of fast disks that commonly exist in laptops and in the cloud, to scale R to large datasets.
 FlashR mimics the programming interface of the R framework.
 It reimplements many commonly used R functions in the [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html) and [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) packages to provide users a familiar R programming environment to reduce the learning curve.
 In addition, FlashR provides a set of generalized matrix operations that extend the R framework to implement more computations efficiently.
 FlashR is completely implemented as an R package.

 ## How to start